Total & Respirable Dust Testing Lab Houston, TX

 Legal & Insurance Defense

-Documented air monitoring history from an ISO/IEC 17025 accredited laboratory is the primary legal defense against occupational lung disease claims.
+Documented air monitoring history from an ISO/IEC 17025 accredited IH lab is the primary legal defense against occupational lung disease claims.
 No monitoring history = no defense.
 OSHA requires records retained for at least 30 years.

 Control Verification